jribbink/cross-vm-app/README.md

 Read more about this proposal in the [Cross VM FLIP](https://github.com/onflow/flips/blob/b7ec911e8f218364f8d2b9057ba1d4806eb6085f/application/20241223-fcl-ethereum-provider.md).

+## EVM Batch Transactions with Cadence

+To learn more about batched EVM transactions using Cadence, [read the guide](https://developers.flow.com/evm/cadence/batched-evm-transactions).

 ## Development

 The project uses TypeScript for type safety and Next.js App Router for routing.
 The main components are: